jdlib/JDBX/UserGuide.md

 ### <a name="queries-result-toquery"></a>Turning a ResultSet into a Query

-The other way round, if you have a `java.sql.ResultSet` reference you can also turn it into a query object for easy value extraction:
+The other way round, if you have a `java.sql.ResultSet` you can also turn it into a query object for easy value extraction:

     ResultSet resultSet = ...
     List<String> names  = Query.of(resultSet).rows().col("name").getString();